Table of Contents[Hide][Show]

 Finding the right helmet fit for a teenager is just as important as it is for younger kids.
 It’s important to wear a helmet that is sized correctly to their head and not borrow or use someone else’s helmet that isn’t their size.

 When it comes to additional gear for teens, my older kids like to get gift cards and pick out their own items.
 However, some of the items that are always good to have are:

 - Columbia Unisex-Teen Bugaboo Ii Pant

 Deciding where you’ll take your first (or next) ski trip is the exciting part!
-If you’re not sure how much time you’ll spend on the mountain, look for a resort that has other nearby entertainment as well.
-We also like to book our stay at a local vacation rental so we have full access to a kitchen for meals and snacks and room to spread out and relax when we’re not hitting the slopes.
+If you’re not sure how much time you’ll spend on the mountain, look for a resort with other nearby entertainment.
+Booking a local vacation rental gives you full access to a kitchen for meals and snacks.
+The room to spread out and relax when we’re not hitting the slopes is a huge plus.